Build 25,000 new purpose-built rental apartments and laneway homes over the next decade

 Better enforce existing right of first refusal and relocation policies

-I would task the new Renters Advocate Office to make sure our existing policies designed to protect rental housing stock and renters rights are strongly enforced and to recommend any additional measure to further protect affordable rental housing stock.
+I will task the new Renters Advocate Office to make sure our existing policies designed to protect rental housing stock and renters rights are strongly enforced and to recommend any additional measure to further protect affordable rental housing stock.

 Expropriate troubled Single Room Occupancy buildings